 Water - Before you prepare your brine or pickle there are a few things we need to point out about the water you are going to use.
-At the time of preparation the water needs to be between 29 and 35 degrees F, and it should not be “hard” water and must be purified or potable water, so very low microbial levels.
-We recommend using either distilled or purified water, but tap water can be used but it should be placed in refrigerator overnight to allow it to cool down to around 35 degrees and allow any added chlorine to evaporate and not be added to your meat product.
+At the time of preparation, the water needs to be between 29 and 35 degrees F, and it should not be “hard” water and must be purified or potable water, so very low microbial levels.
+We recommend using either distilled or purified water, but tap water can be used but it should be placed in the refrigerator overnight to allow it to cool down to around 35 degrees and allow any added chlorine to evaporate and not be added to your meat product.

-Injection - To prepare the injection first dissolve 2 oz of Cold Phosphate for every 25 lb of Ham you are curing in 2 gallons of cold water and mix until it is totally dissolved.
+Injection - To prepare the injection first dissolve 2 oz of Cold Phosphate and 6 oz of Sure Gel for every 25 lb of Ham you are curing in 2 gallons of cold water and mix until it is totally dissolved.
 The phosphate must be the first ingredient added for it to be effective.
 Then add 2 lb of the Country Brown Sugar Cure, .5 oz of California Ham spice and .015 lb (.24 ounces) of sodium erythorbate and inject the ham until it is 20% of its green weight.
-For example a 20 lb ham should weigh 24 lb after pumping.
+For example, a 20 lb ham should weigh 24 lb after pumping.
 We recommend a 14 point injection for a ham, starting at the thinner side inject near the end once on each side and then move up the ham making 4 more injections in a straight line until you reach the thicker end.
 Once you reached the thicker end, which should be your 6th injection, make 8 more evenly spaced injections around the end of the ham in a clockwise direction.
 Once you are done injecting you need to create a 50% strength pickle to cover your ham in while it cures in the cooler.
 To do this mix 1 lb of Country Brown Sugar Cure with 2 gallons of cold water and hold the ham overnight in a cooler around 38°.